lugu/qiloop/doc/NOTES.md

 ## Messages

-Every data shared with QiMessage is encapsulated in a message.
+Every data shared with QiMessaging is encapsulated in a message.
 Messages start with a header followed with an optional payload.

 Example of messages are: